alt=A doctor is gaslighting a patient by not letting her have the medication she needs

 My experience

 I've especially experienced medical gaslighting when trying to work with several pain management clinics.
 The dismissiveness, arrogance, and downright disrespect I've received from some doctors are shockingly disgusting.
 I've been accused of being a pill seeker, just trying to get my much-needed opioid prescription refilled.
-Or a drug addict.
+Or someone struggling with addiction.
 Or a liar "pretending" to be in pain because I wanted opioids.

 I shouldn't even have to say this, but I will.
 I've taken opioid medication off and on for years, always responsibly and always under the care of a physician.
 The "opioid crisis" is a huge topic in itself, and I think it has contributed to more and worse medical gaslighting regarding patients' pain being believed.